02Case 02 / 04 · Google Cloud

 Persona language

-“Watchtower” / “Magnifying Glass” adopted across product + design conversations
+“Watchtower” / “Magnifying Glass” adopted across product and design conversations.

 Mixed methods